g00341288/g00341288.github.io/_posts/2016-11-2-the-load-event-and-addEventListener-post.md

 permalink: 		blog/the-load-event-and-addEventListener
 ---

-In two recent classes, Kevin presented lab exercises that required the student to add an event listener to the body element to handle the `load` event and several students, myself included, observed some unexplained behaviour with the second parameter to the `addEventListener` function.
+In two recent classes, we were presented with lab exercises that required the student to add an event listener to the body element to handle the `load` event and several students, myself included, observed some unexplained behaviour with the second parameter to the `addEventListener` function.
 I have done some research and experimentation and I believe that I have a partial answer to the question concerning this unexplained behaviour and this post will present my findings.

 ### The Problem
 To refresh your memory, I will present the code from the simpler problem, presented in class today: